xtgg4310/AquaScan_Artifact/README.md

 For each script label_xxxx.sh, it contains the command to run the pre_sonar_bias.py pre_sonar.py/pre_sonar_opt_yoho.py label2dis.py track.py and moving_detect.py with pre-defined parameters.

-The script will generate visualization in the file with name xxxx_localize_3, intermediate results of tracking in the folder track_xxxx and result_xxxx.
+The script will generate visualization in the file with name xxxx_localize_3, intermediate results of tracking track_xxxx and result_xxxx.

 ```bash
 cd ..